ritola/onetenrouter/README.md

 Stanton DaScratch SCS.3D DJ controller router for Native Instruments Traktor 2 Pro.
-This is a replacement for Stanton DaRouter running from command line on Windows or MacOS.
+This is a replacement for Stanton DaRouter running from command line on MacOS, Windows or Linux.

 # Current status

-Finding basic MIDI communication between Oneten Router and single DaScratch controller.
+Finding basic MIDI communication between Oneten Router and dual DaScratch controller.
 Not production ready.

+* Help is needed to test Windows support

 ## Roadmap